k-paulius/aws-security-baseline/alerts/README.md

         pSlackChannelId=C06ASDFGHJK
 ```

+### Step 2: Deploy `org-sec-alerts-event-fwding.yaml`
 ---
-- Deploy `org-sec-alerts-event-fwding.yaml` to all relevant accounts and **regions** for event forwarding to the central bus.
-You can do so using your preferred method or the provided StackSet template.

 - To deploy using StackSet template:
   - 1. Modify regions in the `org-sec-alerts-event-fwding-stackset.yaml` template to include all the regions you want to deploy to.
-Currently it only deploys to us-east-1 region.
+Currently it only deploys to `us-east-1` region.
   - 2. Upload `org-sec-alerts-event-fwding.yaml` template to an S3 bucket.
   - 3. Deploy StackSet in the management account or delegated CloudFormation StackSet admin account:
     ```bash